Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

 \subsection{Training Strategies}

 In the training stage, there are two challenges.
-One is the over-fitting due to the insufficient labelled data.
-Another problem is the contradiction between the importance of the supervisory signal and the difficulty of training.
+One is over-fitting due to the insufficient labeled data.
+Another problem is the contradiction between the importance of the supervisory signal and the training difficulty.
 Specifically, the deeper output is crucial for final prediction but hard to learn because that is based on the output of shallower layers.